compose-spec/compose-spec/spec.md

 #### Short syntax

 The short syntax variant only specifies the config name.
-This grants the container access to the config and mounts it at `/<config_name>` within the container.
-The source name and destination mount point are both set to the config name.
+This grants the container access to the config and mounts it as files into a service’s container’s filesystem.
+The location of the mount point within the container defaults to `/<config_name>` in Linux containers, and `C:\<config-name>` in Windows containers.

 The following example uses the short syntax to grant the `redis` service access to the `my_config` and `my_other_config` configs.
 The value of